Data Drift, Model Drift & Automated Retraining

 AveOccup p= 0.000 DRIFT

 ... -> drift on: MedInc, AveOccupThat's real output from the script.
 Notice the precision: it flags MedInc and AveOccup — the two features we actually shifted — and leaves the other six alone.
 No false alarms on the stable features, a clear signal on the moved ones.
-The script exits non-zero when it finds drift, which is the hook that lets a pipeline act on it.
+The script exits with a non-zero code when it finds drift, and that exit code is the hook that lets a pipeline act on it.

-Two honest caveats, because a drift detector that cries wolf gets muted.
-A KS test on enough data will flag statistically-significant shifts that are too small to matter, so in practice you pair the p-value with an effect-size threshold.
-And this catches data drift — shifting inputs — but not concept drift, where inputs look identical yet the right answer changed.
-Concept drift only shows up when you can compare predictions to real outcomes later, which is why the strongest drift signal of all is measuring live accuracy once the ground truth arrives.
+Two honest warnings, because a drift detector that alarms too often gets ignored.
+First, a KS test on enough data will flag shifts that are statistically significant but too small to matter, so in practice you pair the p-value with an effect-size threshold.
+Second, this catches data drift (shifting inputs) but not concept drift, where the inputs look identical yet the right answer has changed.
+Concept drift only becomes visible when you can compare predictions against real outcomes later, which is why the strongest drift signal of all is measuring live accuracy once the true values arrive.

 Retraining: a trigger, not a schedule

-The instinct is to retrain on a cron — every night, every week.
-That's wasteful when nothing changed and too slow when something breaks the day after the job ran.
-Better to retrain when the data actually moved.
-We already have the pieces: the drift detector says "the world moved," and the MLflow champion/challenger gate from part five says "and only ship the new model if it's genuinely better."
-Wire them in sequence and retraining becomes a decision the pipeline makes on evidence.
+The first instinct is to retrain on a schedule — every night, every week.
+But that wastes money when nothing changed, and it's too slow when something breaks the day after the job ran.
+It's better to retrain when the data has actually moved.
+We already have the pieces: the drift detector says "the world moved," and the MLflow champion/challenger gate from part five says "only ship the new model if it's genuinely better."
+Connect them in sequence, and retraining becomes a decision the pipeline makes based on evidence.

 # .github/workflows/retrain.yml